CloudFitSoftware/installer/docs/user/azure/private_regions.md

 This document outlines the procedure for installation of an OpenShift 4.x cluster.
 Not a private Azure region using the 4.3 installer.
 As of this writing, OpenShift supports a limited number of regions which excludes some customers from using the installer to create their cluster.

+This document works with openshift 4.3.x and 4.4.x

 ## Install Procedures

 ### Prerequisites